fwsGonzo/bigassm/README.md

 - sq [reg]+offset, [reg]
 	- Store 128-bit value into [reg]+offset memory address.
 - call label
-	- Make a function call to 'label' which can be returned from.
+	- Make a _function call_ to 'label' which can be returned from.
 - ret
-	- Return back from function call.
+	- Return back from _function call_.
 - jmp label
 	- Jump directly to label.
 - scall